sparshkr/Cyberlabs-Git-HW/README.md

    Layer 0 (Networking):
    - This layer is at the very bottom, dealing with how computers communicate.
    - It's about the hardware, wires, and protocols that let computers talk to each other.
-   - The main goal is to ensure smooth and reliable communication between computers in the network.
+   - The main goal is to ensure smooth and reliable communication between computers in the network.<br>
   Layer 1 (On-chain):
    - This is the foundational layer where the actual transactions and smart contracts happen.
    - It's like the main highway where all the traffic flows, representing the main blockchain protocol.
-   - Here, transactions are recorded and validated, forming the basis of the blockchain ledger.
+   - Here, transactions are recorded and validated, forming the basis of the blockchain ledger.<br>
   Layer 2 (Off-chain):
    - Layer 2 sits on top of Layer 1 and provides additional scalability solutions.
    - It's like adding extra lanes to the highway to reduce congestion.
-   - Solutions like state channels and sidechains help process transactions off the main chain, improving data exchange and efficiency.
+   - Solutions like state channels and sidechains help process transactions off the main chain, improving data exchange and efficiency.<br>
   Layer 3(Applications):
    - At thsi layer, we have the actual applications and services built on top of the blockchain.
    - These are like the buildings and businesses along the highway, offering various services to users.